-The 8 best almond milk brands you can buy.
+The 8 best almond milk brands you can buy

-"I love this brand and their packaging is simply stunning!" says Shaw.
+Elizabeth Ann Shaw, MS, RDN, CLT, registered dietitian nutritionist and author of the Fertility Foods Cookbook, agrees.
+"I love this brand, and their packaging is simply stunning!" she says.
 "It also has one of the highest amounts of protein (5 grams per cup) on the market for an almond milk.
 Their milked almond product also comes in a no added sugar variety."

 "Orgain offers an option with more protein than the classics," says Kelly Jones MS, RD, CSSD, LDN, registered dietitian and owner of Kelly Jones Nutrition.
-"The protein comes from peas, a popular source lately due to a smooth texture and quality source."
+"The protein comes from peas, a popular source lately due to its smooth texture and quality source."

 "This is hands down the best option for your lattes!" says Jones.
 "It offers the creaminess you crave, frothing well and allowing for latte art galore, with the same delicious taste as the original version.
 It also has an unsweetened variety, which is a rare find for lattes in cafes."

 "Don't let the health benefits of dark chocolate fool you here!
 This almond milk still comes in with 17 grams of added sugars in one serving," says Shaw.
-"Instead, enjoy a piece of 70 percent dark chocolate and relish in the antioxidant benefits of the flavonoids in that treat rather than a sugar overload in this beverage."
+"Instead, enjoy a piece of 70% dark chocolate and relish in the antioxidant benefits of the flavonoids in that treat rather than a sugar overload in this beverage."

-5. Any variety with over 10 grams of sugar
+3. Any variety with over 10 grams of sugar

 "One big difference with dairy and almond milk is that dairy contains the natural sugar lactose, which doesn't impact blood sugar responses as much as added sugars," says Jones.
 "It also has protein to blunt the response.
 Some sweetened almond milk can have as much as 20 grams per serving, so save those options for rare occasions."